-Supplying police officer's details etc.
+Supplying police officer's details

-- 112.(1) This section applies if a police officer- - (a) searches or arrests a person; or - (b) searches a vehicle; or - (c) searches a place other than a public place; or - (d) seizes any property; or - (e) stops or detains a person or vehicle; or
+- 112.(1) This section applies if a police officer- - (a) searches or arrests a person; or

-- (f) requires a person to state his or her name and address; or - (g) gives to a person a direction under section 20 or 88;33 - (h) enters a place to make an inquiry, investigation or serve a document. - (2) The police officer must, as soon as is reasonably practicable, inform the person the subject of the power of the following- - (a) if not in uniform- - (i) that he or she is a police officer; and - (ii) of his or her name, rank and station; or - (b) if in uniform-state his or her name, rank and station. - (3) If the police officer is not in uniform the police officer must also produce for inspection his or her identity card. - (4) If the police officer is searching a person, vehicle or place, other than under a search warrant, the police officer must state the purpose of the search and the reason for seizing any property. - (5) The police officer must also, if exercising a power in subsection (1)(a), (b), (c) or (d), record in the register the relevant details of the search, arrest or property seized. - (6) If 2 or more police officers are searching a vehicle or place under part 4 or 5, only the senior police officer present is required to comply with subsections (2) to (5). - (7) Subsection (5) does not apply to a search of a vehicle under part 3. - (8) However, if a person asks another police officer for the information mentioned in subsection (2) or (3), the police officer must give to the person the information requested.
+- (b) searches a vehicle; or - (c) searches a place other than a public place; or - (d) seizes any property; or - (e) stops or detains a person or vehicle; or - (f) requires a person to state his or her name and address; or - (g) gives to a person a direction under section 20 or 88;34 - (h) enters a place to make an inquiry, investigation or serve a document. - (2) The police officer must, as soon as is reasonably practicable, inform the person the subject of the power of the following- - (a) if not in uniform- - (i) that he or she is a police officer; and - (ii) of his or her name, rank and station; or - (b) if in uniform-state his or her name, rank and station. - (3) If the police officer is not in uniform the police officer must also produce for inspection his or her identity card. - (4) If the police officer is searching a person, vehicle or place, other than under a search warrant,35 the police officer must state the purpose of the search and the reason for seizing any property. - (5) If 2 or more police officers are searching a vehicle or place under part 4 or 5, only the senior police officer present is required to comply with subsections (2) to (4). - (6) However, if a person asks another police officer for the information mentioned in subsection (2) or (3), the police officer must give to the person the information requested.

-Section 20 (Powers at crime scenes) or 88 (Direction may be given to person)
+34 Section 20 (Powers at crime scenes) or 88 (Direction may be given to person)